• Skip to primary navigation

 Vegan Jackfruit Taco Filling

 Vegan Jackfruit Taco Filling is a quick weeknight dinner that will leave you satisfied.
-Jackfruit is cooked with chili powder, cumin and oregano for a vegan taco filling that is irresistible!
-I like to serve these with lots of shredded cabbage and Fresh Mango Salsa.
+Jackfruit is cooked with chili powder, cumin, and oregano for a vegan taco filling that is irresistible!
+Serve these with lots of shredded cabbage and Fresh Mango Salsa.

-I love tacos because they are a blank canvas for any flavor or ethnic spices you’re craving.
-I love being creative with taco fillings.
-But, when it comes right down to it, I love the classic taco spices that you’d find in a packet of taco seasoning: cumin, chili powder, garlic and oregano.
-The recipe below is the classic I just described, but feel free to get creative.
+This recipe is the classic I just described, but feel free to get creative.
 Jackfruit soaks up whatever you sauce or spice it with, so try tossing it in the jerk sauce from my Jerk Tofu recipe or a barbecue sauce.

 What is Jackfruit?